Board of Trustees

 Anu holds a BA from Stanford University, a MA in International Relations from Johns Hopkins University, and a JD from the University of California, Berkeley.
 Anu, her husband Akash, and their son are excited to be active members of the PKS community at this exciting time in the school’s development.

 Cheng-Ling grew up Taiwanese in South America.
-While attending an American school in Ecuador, she became literate in Chinese thanks to her determined father who taught her at home for many years.
+While attending an American school in Ecuador, she became literate in Chinese thanks to her father, who taught her at home for many years.
 She later attended a bilingual high school in Taiwan, where she met her husband Andy.
 She is proud of her Mandarin heritage and is ecstatic that her boys William and Orion are discovering the world by being part of the special PKS community.
-On weekend mornings they can be found dancing or rapping to Mandopop in their sunny Potrero Hill home.
+On weekend mornings they can be found dancing or rapping to Mandopop in their sunny San Francisco home.

 Jeremy is a Managing Director of Lightspeed Venture Partners, a venture capital firm with over $3bn under management, where he focuses on consumer mobile and internet investing.
 He led Lightspeed’s investments in Snapchat, The Honest Company, Giphy, Whisper, Playdom, Mic, Bonobos and Affirm, among others.
 Previously, Jeremy was with AOL, first as SVP of Corporate Development and Chief of Staff to the CEO and then as General Manager of Netscape.
 He also held roles at IAC, McKinsey and CitySearch, where he was an early employee.